I-Araf/I-Araf/README.md

-## Hello!👋 Colorful people..
-Here's your boy Iham Araf .. a passionate problem solver.
+## Hello!👋 Colorful people..I'm Iham Araf.
+I'm a passionate problem solver.
 Now I'm a student of Computer Science and Engineering in United International University.
 Currently I'm so hungry …
 <!--
 **I-Araf/I-Araf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.